vseryakov/backendjs/README.md

 tools ready to use that will allow to implement such versioning system in the backend.
 Some examples are provided below:

 - Fixed versions
   This is similar to AWS version system when versions are fixed and changed not very often.
-For such cases the backend exposes `core.bkVersion` which is supposed to be a core backend version.
-This version is returned with every backend response in the Server: header.
-A client also can specify the core version using `bk-version` header.
+A client can specify the core version using `bk-version` header.
 When a request is parsed and the version is provided it will be set in the request options object as `apiVersion`.

   All API routes are defined using Express middleware and one of the possible ways of dealing with different versions can look like this, by